Actis: A Strictly Local Union-Find Decoder: Background

-The surface code is based on the graph $G =(V, E)$ in \cref{fig:surface_code}(a) which comprises a set $V =V_\text{bulk} \cup V_\text{boundary}$ of nodes arranged on a $d \times (d+1)$ grid and a set $E$ of edges.
-Members of $V_\text{bulk}$ are called bulk nodes; $V_\text{boundary}$, boundary nodes.
+The surface code is based on the graph $G =(V, E)$ in \cref{fig:surface_code}(a) which comprises a set $V =V_\d \cup V_\b$ of nodes arranged on a $d \times (d+1)$ grid and a set $E$ of edges.
+Members of $V_\d$ are called detectors; $V_\b$, boundary nodes.
 Each edge corresponds to a set of two nodes from $V$.
-Physically, each bulk node represents an ancilla qubit used for measurement (sometimes called a \emph{measure qubit}) while each edge represents a data qubit.
+Physically, each detector represents an ancilla qubit used for measurement while each edge represents a data qubit.
 Boundary nodes represent nothing physical but exist just to allow every data qubit to be represented by an edge.
 We will treat the decoding problem abstractly in terms of nodes and edges.
-In a decoding cycle: \begin{enumerate} \item \textbf{Noise corrupts our system:} Each edge bitflips with some probability $p$ called the \emph{physical error probability}.
-The \emph{error} $\mathbb E \subseteq E$ is the set of bitflipped edges. \item \textbf{Ancilla qubits flag the noise:} Every bulk node records the parity of the edges in $\mathbb E$ which are incident to it.
+In a decoding cycle: \begin{enumerate} \item \textbf{Noise corrupts our system} Each edge bitflips with some probability $p$ called the \emph{physical error probability} i.e.\ is assigned bit value 1 with probability $p$, and bit value 0 otherwise.
+The \emph{error} $\mathbb E \subseteq E$ is the set of bitflipped edges. \item \textbf{Ancilla qubits flag the noise} Every detector records the parity of the edges in $\mathbb E$ which are incident to it.
 If it records odd parity, it is a \emph{defect}.
-The \emph{syndrome} $\mathbb S \subseteq V_\text{bulk}$ is the set of defects. \Cref{fig:surface_code}(b) shows an error and its syndrome.
+The \emph{syndrome} $\mathbb S \subseteq V_\d$ is the set of defects. \Cref{fig:surface_code}(b) shows an error and its syndrome.
 Mathematically, $\mathbb S =\sigma(\mathbb E)$ where